Documentation

 • field (str, optional) - The location field to ask for first.
 Defaults to postal_code.

 • question (str, optional) - The primary location question copy.
+Defaults to "What is your zipcode?".

 • validation_field (str | None, optional) - The location field to validate the entry against.
 Use None to skip validation.
 Defaults to city.

 • validation_question (str, optional) - The validation follow-up question copy.
+Defaults to "Which city best describes where you live?".

-• country (Mx8Country | None, optional) - Optional country override.
+• country (str | None, optional) - Optional country override.
 Defaults to the respondent's country, or US.

 • tags (s.tag(), optional) - Used for token substitution in the question and grouping results in reporting.

-• default (str, optional) - The default postal code to use when generating test data.
+• default (str | list[str], optional) - The postal code to use when generating test data, or a list of candidate postal codes from which each simulated respondent picks one at random.
 Set this for surveys with a limited geography.
 If omitted, test data uses random values from the location database.

 • number_options (int, optional) - The number of matching locations shown to the respondent during the validation step.
 Default: 5.